stoeckmann/xwallpaper/README.md

     make
     make install

-Optional support for JPEG exists.
-If your system has libjpeg installed, it will automatically be used.
-This is also true for the system call pledge on OpenBSD.
+If your system has libjpeg installed, JPEG support is activated.
+The same is true for libpng and PNG support.
+If you compile for OpenBSD, the system call pledge is supported as well.

 ## License